Pennsieve/pennsieve-rust/update.md

 ### Methods

 The author of the last version defined some types wrapping errors and built-in `future` types in `future.rs`.
+To make it compatible with `0.3` type systems, we have made some adaptions.

+Most of compiling errors come from two closure functions: `and_then` and `or_else`.
+It is because some of closures which returned a `future` that produces a `T` rather than returning a `T` itself.

+We have tried the following three ways to resolve these error.
+That is, changing the input variables to meet the new type requirements, fix body of closures and getting rid of these two functions.

 ### Mistakes